frankiegillis/frankiegillis.github.io/_posts/2026-01-23-perfect_numbers.md

 From this, it follows that $a$ can be written in the form $(2^{p-1})(2^p - 1)$, where $2^p - 1$ is prime, as claimed. $\blacksquare$

 Famously, not much is known about odd perfect numbers.
-It is not even know whether they exist.
+It is not even known whether they exist.
 It is also not known whether there are infinitely many perfect numbers: by virtue of the Euclid-Euler theorem, this is equivalent to knowing whether there are infinitely many Mersenne primes.